Women in the Screen Industries

 - Applicants must be female.

-- Applicants must provide evidence of financial need.
+- If shortlisted, applicants must provide evidence of financial need.

 - Applicants must provide examples of creative work that meet the criteria of the different awards.